-back in time to somewhere around 1700’s to Old China…
+Let’s go back in time to somewhere around 1700’s to Old China…

-were first seen active in Northern China during 1700’s.
+The original purposes of these folk groups were to provide protections to ordinary Chinese folks from the suppressions of Western culture and religions, namely the Christians.
+They were first seen active in Northern China during 1700’s.
 (We have to bear in mind that the old Chinese folks were pretty conservative then.)

 The Southern Tradition